ivanxtr/dev_test/README.md

 ## Requirements

-* Login to the app via email and password
+* Login to the app via email and password x
-* Restrict access to valid a User
+* Restrict access to valid a User x
-* Once logged in show the details of the user on the page
+* Once logged in show the details of the user on the page x
-* Authorized users can check their account balance
+* Authorized users can check their account balance x
-* Allow the user to change their details
+* Allow the user to change their details x
 * lowdb (DB) -> https://github.com/typicode/lowdb
 * node.js -> http://nodejs.org/

 ## Bonus Points

-* Fully responsive UI
+* Fully responsive UI x
 * Unit Tests of the API
 * Functional Tests of the UI